bik-u/ao-ocr-autofisher/README.md

 # Auto Fisher

-Auto fishes in Arcane Oddesey using OCR to analyze screenshot footage.
+Auto fishes in Arcane Odyssey using OCR to analyze screenshot footage.
 It takes a screenshot every second so not that slow.

 This program is meant to be educational and not actually be used since it can get you banned.